 To determine activity of Amylase enzyme in Saliva

-Amylase is the hydrolytic enzyme which breaks down many polysaccharides like Starch, Amylose, dextrins and yields a disaccharide i.e., Maltose.
+Amylase is the hydrolytic enzyme that breaks down many polysaccharides like starch, amylose, and dextrin and yields a disaccharide, i.e., maltose.

 (C6H10O5)n + H2O → n(C12 H22 O11)